I love american apparel, and tbh I don’t think its that over-priced compared to Topshop, GAP. etc.posted about 4 years ago

 Ethical company with no sweat shops.
 Made in the USA.

-I love the company mostly for it’s great basics but lately it seems the brand is trying to branch out to some more intricate statement pieces.posted almost 4 years ago
+I love the company mostly for it’s great basics but lately it seems the brand is trying to branch out to some more intricate statement pieces.posted about 4 years ago

 Make Her Feel Welcome with Chic Points